Paul Farbrace: 2016 Bangladesh

 Several new players were called up to the side for the tour of Bangladesh.
 Ben Duckett and Haseeb Hameed both received their first call-ups, with Zafar Ansari, Gareth Batty and Adil Rashid also included.
 Eoin Morgan and Alex Hales both pulled out of the tour due to safety concerns.
 England started off the tour well, beating Bangladesh by 21 runs in the first ODI, with Jake Ball taking five wickets on his ODI debut.
 However, they lost the next game by 34 runs.
 In the final match of the series, England won by four wickets to seal a 2–1 series win.
 England won the first Test between the sides by 22 runs, with Ben Stokes impressing for England.
-In the second match, England built a lead in the first innings, but a collapse saw tem lose the match by 108 runs and the series finished 1–1.
+In the second match, England built a lead in the first innings, but a collapse saw them lose the match by 108 runs and the series finished 1–1.